AppSecure-nrw/security-belts/orange/regular-security-training-for-everyone.md

 # Regular Security Training for Everyone

-The whole team attends security SDLC training on a regular basis.
+Attend security SDLC trainings with the team on a regular basis.

-## Risk
+## Benefits

-- Understanding security is hard.
+- Improve security knowledge within the team.
-- Technology is evolving, so are security threats, vulnerabilities and countermeasures.
-Not keeping up to date may create security risks.
+- Keeping up with evolving security threats, vulnerabilities, and best practices.

 ## Assessment

 - Each team member talks about their key takeaways of the security SDLC training.

+## Further Readings